MicrosoftDocs/win32/desktop-src/Msi/not-supported-in-windows-installer-4-5.md

 ---
-Description: 'The Windows Installer functions, tables, and properties listed on this page are not supported by Windows Installer&\#160;4.5 and earlier versions.' ms.assetid: '89662e62-53fb-4b50-8583-80518c6fda6d'
+Description: The Windows Installer functions, tables, and properties listed on this page are not supported by Windows Installer&\#160;4.5 and earlier versions. ms.assetid: 89662e62-53fb-4b50-8583-80518c6fda6d
-title: 'Not Supported in Windows Installer 4.5'
+title: Not Supported in Windows Installer 4.5 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Not Supported in Windows Installer 4.5